Creating new water resources

 For more information:

-Using renewables to desalinate seawater
+How we’re using renewables to desalinate seawater

 “SUEZ tests and develops alternative solutions to reduce the environmental impact of desalination, to protect and sustainably manage the limited water resources, particularly in the Middle East”